qwat/QWAT/doc/developer-guide/qwat_dev.rst

 * *Commiters* have access to QWAT code repositories and can push to them.
 It means they control the evolution of the software
 * *contributors* can provide information, code, documentation to the project.
 They do not have direct access for modifications and must go through the *commiters* to get their modifications applied.
 See the [[Contributors_guide]] for more information and processes.
 * The *release manager* is in charge of deciding when a new version of the software is published, and to actually publish the release.
-Current release manager for QWAT is `Denis Rouzaud <https://github.com/3nids>`_.
+Current release manager is `Régis Haubourg (OSLANDIA)  <https://github.com/haubourg>`_ on behalf of the QWAT's group.

 Release cycles and versioning
 -----------------------------

 New releases for QWAT are published on a regular basis, but non-fixed frequency.
 The *release manager* decides when a new version is published.

-Version numbers follow as much as possible the `semantic versioning approach <http://semver.org>`_.

-You can find the installed version number in the data model, in the `qwat_sys.info` table :
+You can find the installed version number in the data model, in the `qwat_sys.info` table.

-* model.core : model version
+Version and release management policy
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+* Version numbers follows the `semantic versioning approach <http://semver.org>`_.
+* Version Roadmap for new features must be shared on the tracker and with the general committee.
+Issues must be opened and tagged using labels (1.4 , 1.5).
+* Do not create a version for each code change.
+* Versions will group different code change and must be discussed with the released manager.
+* It is possible to multiple Delta files for one *version-release* Ex: `delta_1.3.2_0001_one_change`, `delta_1.3.2_0002_another_change`
+* Each new version will systematically have a release.
+A release is materialized by a git tag
+* travis-CI automatically deploys a release when the tag is pushed AND the tests succeed
+* Data administrators must NEVER work on master branch, but use release.
+The rationale behind that is that the latest version in master branch changes until the release, so it is not a reliable version tag .
+This means for git user they ahve to fetch remote tags and checkout to the desired release using git checkout tag_number

 Release process
 ---------------